tsbalogun97/Project2-Portfolio/README.md

 <h3>FUTURE UPDATES</h3>
-The game is still developing; meaning more robust features will be added.
+My portfolio is still developing; meaning more robust features will be added:
-<li>Some of the features will include the actual animation throwing the dart.</li>
-<li>The toasty character will appear on each side of the screen when both players miss their shots.</li>
-<li>A timer will be added for each round.</li>
-<li>Game modes such as easy, hard, and beast mode will be added.</li>
-<li>An option to pick different dart boards to choose from will be implemented.</li>
+<li>I will add more background keyframes to the pages especially in the main page.</li>
+<li>I will add perhaps an audio playing in the background.</li>

 <hr>